sgrieve/spatial_efd/README.rst

     shpinstance = spatial_efd.writeGeometry(coeffs, x, y, harmonic, shpinstance, shape_id)
     spatial_efd.saveShapefile('myShapefile', shpinstance, prj='example_data.prj')

+The first method called creates a blank shapefile object in memory, ready to be populated with Fourier ellipses.
+The second method can be wrapped in a loop to write as many ellipses as required to a single file. ``shape_id`` is written into the attribute table of the output shapefile and can be set to any integer as a means of identifying the Fourier ellipses.
 By passing in the existing ``example.prj`` file to the save method, a new projection file will be generated for the saved shapefile, ensuring that it has the correct spatial reference information for when it is loaded into a GIS package.
 Note that no reprojection is performed as the aim is for the input and output coordinate systems to match.
-If this parameter is excluded, the output shapefile will have no defined spatial reference system. ``shape_id`` is written into the attribute table of the output shapefile and can be set to any integer as a means of identifying the Fourier ellipses.
+If this parameter is excluded, the output shapefile will have no defined spatial reference system.

 All of the above examples have focused on processing a single polygon from a multipart shapefile, but in most cases multiple geometries will be required to be processed.
 One of the common techniques surrounding elliptical Fourier analysis is the averaging of a collection of polygons.
 This can be achieved as follows: